Xavier Gonzalez

 I am a final-year PhD student studying Artificial Intelligence at Stanford.
 My advisor is Scott Linderman.

-My thesis research focuses on developing and studying methods to parallelize processes previously believed to be inherently sequential.
-Examplies include recurrent neural networks (RNNs) and Markov chain Monte Carlo (MCMC).
+My thesis research focuses on developing and studying methods to parallelize processes previously believed to be “inherently sequential.”
+Examples include recurrent neural networks (RNNs) and Markov chain Monte Carlo (MCMC).

 This ability to parallelize over the sequence length may seem like time travel or magic, but it is just an elegant application of Newton’s method!
 I have proved under what conditions such parallelization techniques can yield dramatic speed-ups on GPUs over sequential evaluation, and developed scalable and stable parallelization techniques.
 I call these parallelization techniques the ungulates—large hoofed mammals like DEER and ELK.
-We are hard at work improving the ungulates and applying them to other domains!
+Please reach out if you are interested and want to improve the ungulates or apply them to other domains!

 Going forward, I am extremely interested in the quest to develop artificial general intelligence (AGI), and more broadly the study of intelligence—both natural and artificial.